stuartnlevy/imcindex/README.md

 |  <br>Edit advanced config? y/n>| **n**<br>
 |  <br>Use auto config?<br> * Say Y if not sure<br> * Say N if ... remote or headless ...|*probably* **y** *(pops up a web browser which lets you log in)*<br>*or,* **n** *(prints a URL which you paste into your own browser, log in, get magic code, paste back into rclone)*

+**When you authenticate, it will warn that you're authorizing an unapproved app to access files.**
+It's OK.
+Click to say that you accept the risk.

 ## Phase 2: Scan IMC files and prepare report